T206 Honus Wagner

 The most famous T206 Honus Wagner is the "Gretzky T206 Honus Wagner" card.
 The card's odd texture and shape led to speculation that it was altered.
-The Gretzky T206 Wagner was first sold by Alan Ray to a baseball memorabilia collector named Bill Mastro, who sold the card two years later to Jim Copeland for nearly four times the price he had originally paid.
+The Gretzky T206 Wagner was first sold by Alan Ray to baseball memorabilia collector Bill Mastro, who sold the card two years later to Jim Copeland for nearly four times the price he had originally paid.
 Copeland's sizable transaction revitalized interest in the sports memorabilia collection market.
 In 1991, Copeland sold the card to ice hockey figures Wayne Gretzky and Bruce McNall for $451,000.
 Gretzky resold the card four years later to Walmart and Treat Entertainment for $500,000 for use as the top prize in a promotional contest.